Charged Regular Black Holes From Quasi-topological Gravities in $D\ge 5$: Discussion

 A key feature of our model is the physical origin of its regularity.
 Unlike charged regular black hole models such as the Bardeen and Hayward classes, which rely on Non-Linear Electrodynamics (NLED)—to enforce regularity, our construction retains the linear Maxwell field with its divergent energy density.
 Regularity emerges instead from the non-perturbative response of the gravitational sector: high-order terms saturate the curvature at the scale $\alpha$, absorbing the Maxwell field's divergence and enforcing an anti-de Sitter core.
 This demonstrates that infinite-order curvature corrections—characteristic of quantum gravity effective field theories—can inherently heal spacetime pathologies without exotic matter.

-Future research should prioritize a linear perturbation analysis to assess stability \cite{Konoplya:2024hfg}.
-Additionally, investigating thermodynamic properties, such as the first law and phase transitions, will offer insights into their quantum gravitational nature \cite{Cisterna:2025vxk,Wang:2024zlq}.
-Finally, extending this construction to rotating solutions remains a challenging but rewarding goal, as astrophysical black holes possess angular momentum.
+Future research should prioritize analysis to assess stability, the Quasi-topological Gravity framework ensures that the master equation for the metric is algebraic, thereby avoiding Ostrogradsky ghosts in the static spherically symmetric sector.
+While a full perturbative stability analysis is beyond the scope of this work, previous studies on similar modified gravities suggest healthy behavior \cite{Konoplya:2024hfg}.
+Future work will focus on a comprehensive analysis to assess dynamical stability \cite{Nashed:2021pah,Zhao:2023uam}.
+Additionally, investigating thermodynamic properties will offer insights into their quantum gravitational nature \cite{Cisterna:2025vxk,Wang:2024zlq} and we encourage readers to consult the systematic study presented in \cite{Hennigar:2025yqm}.
+Finally, extending this construction to rotating solutions remains a challenging but rewarding goal \cite{Burger:2019wkq,Adair:2020vso,Corral:2025yvr,Liu:2025iyl,Bueno:2025qjk,Nashed:2018cth}, as astrophysical black holes possess angular momentum.